khulnasoft-lab/design.khulnasoft.com/contents/patterns/slash-commands.md

 - The slash command menu opens by typing `/` in the Duo Chat text input.
 - The menu opens above the text input.
 - The menu filters as the user types in the input.
-- A menu item can be selected by:
-  - Focusing the item and clicking or pressing <kbd>return</kbd> to confirm
+- To select a menu item with the keyboard, the user can press <kbd>return</kbd> when the item is focused.
-  - Filtering the list to one item by typing and pressing <kbd>tab</kbd> to confirm
+- The menu can be filtered by typing.
+When the menu is filtered to one item, the user can press <kbd>tab</kbd> to select the item.
 - After a menu item is selected:
   - If the command accepts arguments, it fills in the text input.
-  - If the command does not accept arguments, it is sent to Duo Chat.
+  - If the command does not accept arguments, it is sent to GitLab Duo Chat.

 ### Slash commands apply to current context